-Carrie Robinson, Associate Vice President, Human Resources and Chief Diversity & Inclusion Officer/Title IX Coordinator 1420 Pine Street, Philadelphia, PA 19102 Alumni Hall, 3rd floor cnrobinson@peirce.edu 215-670-9328
+Carrie Robinson, Associate Vice President, Human Resources and Chief Diversity & Inclusion Officer/Title IX Coordinator cnrobinson@peirce.edu 215-670-9328

 Any person can report sex discrimination, including Sexual Harassment (whether or not the person reporting is the alleged victim) in person, by mail, telephone, or e-mail, using the contact information listed above for the Title IX Coordinator.
 A report can be made at any time, including during nonbusiness hours.
 However, responses to reports made outside of business hours, including during weekends and holidays, may be delayed.